submariner-io/submariner-website/src/content/contributing/code-review/_index.en.md

 typical cases, like minor merge conflicts.
 As Submariner grows, it might make sense to trade this low-drag solution for one where only exactly the reviewed code can be merged.

+### Address all -1s before merging

+If someone requests changes ("votes -1") for a PR, a best-effort should be made to address those concerns and achieve a neutral position or approval (0/+1 vote) before the PR is merged.

 [kube code review guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/contributing.md#code-review
 [merge commits]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#4-keep-your-branch-in-sync
 [squashing]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#squash-commits